-I’m celebrating my 10th anniversary of living in Singapore this year!
-Yup, I’ve officially lived in city-country for a decade, and recently become a Singaporean myself.
+This year, I’m celebrating my 10th anniversary of living in Singapore!
+Yup, I’ve officially lived in this city country for a decade, and recently even became a Singaporean myself.
 I don’t need to tell you that ten years is a pretty long time to get to know a place – especially one as tiny as Singapore.
 I’d like to think I know a thing or fifteen about this country!

-What should I do if I only have a few hours in Singapore?
+What should I do if I am only stopping over for a few hours in Singapore?

-This is a tricky question, but I’ll try to answer as comprehensively as I can.
+This is a tricky question, but I’ll try to answer it as comprehensively as I can!
 Buckle up and read on:

 1. Getting in and out of Changi Airport

-2. How much time do I have in the city?
+2. How much time will I have in the city?

-3. If you are in Singapore for LESS than 6 hours
+If you are in Singapore for LESS than 6 hours or during off-hours

-4. If you are in Singapore for MORE than 6 hours
+If you are in Singapore for MORE than 6 hours during regular business hours

 4. Free Singapore Tour from Changi Airport

-If you are in Singapore for more than 5.5 hours but less than 24 hours, you might be eligible for a free Singapore Tour that departs daily straight from Changi Airport depending on your passport and flight time.
-Click here for more information on the free Singapore Tour.
+If you are in Singapore for more than 5.5 hours but less than 24 hours, you might be eligible for a free Singapore Tour that departs daily straight from Changi Airport depending on your passport (whether it grants you visa-free entry to Singapore or not) and flight time.

 But if you prefer to go around by yourself, then keep reading for my recommendations!